Docs

 This adds another responsibility to the application service: mapping between entities and DTO:s.

-For storing data, your services typically have to copy data from the DTO to the entity.
+For storing data, services typically have to copy data from the DTO to the entity.
 For example, like this:

 @Service